Housing affordability

 To restore affordability for all, Gen Squeeze encourages Canadians and their governments to celebrate stalling home prices so that earnings can catch up.
 Stalling prices shouldn’t be seen as a sign of ‘weakness’ in the housing market.
 This attitude assumes that the primary purpose of housing is as an investment strategy to grow wealth – not a place to call home.
 We can no longer pursue an economic strategy that grows the major cost of living out of reach with what Canadians earn from their jobs.
 Stalling home prices will prioritize hard work paying off today the way it did for previous generations.

-The first step is putting a price on housing inequity by adding a modest surtax on homes valued over $1 million.
+We can also put a price on housing inequity by adding a modest surtax on homes valued over $1 million.
 This surtax will apply only to the top 12% of high-value homes – the vast majority of Canadians won’t pay a penny more.
 But it will help slow down home prices so earnings have a chance to catch up, demonstrating allegiance to the Canadian dream that a good home should be in reach for what hard work can earn.

 Reduce collateral damage from the cheap credit system

-Gen Squeeze is calling on Statistics Canada to remedy its flawed inflation measure, which prioritizes the experience of existing homeowners and underestimates challenges facing those hoping to buy homes for the first time.
-This measure sends wrong signals sent to the Bank of Canada, causing it to overlook housing prices when setting inflation policy.
-That’s why recent increases in food and gas prices have triggered interest rate hikes – while decades of increases in home prices did not.
+Average home prices rose by over 300% since 2000.
+Yet over the same period, Statistics Canada reports that total inflation rose by 48%.
+That’s a pretty major disconnect.
+Gen Squeeze is calling on Statistics Canada to remedy its flawed inflation measure which does not adequately consider rising home prices, sending the wrong signals to the Bank of Canada to guide inflation policy.
+This explains why increases in food and gas prices triggered interest rate hikes – while decades of increases in home prices did not.